-Response: The Corporation manages its existing debt portfolio to strategically minimize risk and lower costs while adhering to all notice and any other requirements of each bond series' underlying documents, which may include policies of municipal bond insurance.
+Response: The Corporation manages its existing debt portfolio to minimize risk and lower costs while adhering to all notice and any other requirements of each bond series' underlying documents, which may include policies of municipal bond insurance.
 In the case of variable rate debt, this can also include adherence to liquidity facility, remarketing and/or broker-dealer agreements.
-In September 2015, the Corporation executed amendments to its Standby Bond Purchase Agreement ("SBPA") with Bank of America, N.A. that was set to expire in November 2015 to extend the agreement for an additional three years and to reduce the commitment fees by 22 basis points compared to the annual fees in the expiring SBPA which was for a 5-year term..